Annual Reports

 Two newsletters [Nos.10 & 11] were published and distributed during the year.

-The Group’s own Website continues to expand and now its Homepage has 22 separate sections and is fast approaching 150MB in size.
+The Group’s own Website continues to expand and its Homepage now has 22 separate sections and is fast approaching 150MB in size.
 Several heritage subjects about Buildings with historical engineering services and equipment have now been prepared and featured in the computerised format of Microsoft ‘Power Point’.
-These are separate presentations on heritage topics that are available on CD’s for presenting to CIBSE Regions and other interested groups.
-During the year members gave talks to several CIBSE Regions and Organisations on subjects of engineering heritage.
+These are separate presentations on heritage topics that are available on CD’s for presenting to CIBSE Regions and other

 Group members have visited and reported on a number of historical buildings during the year, including the Britannia Music Hall, Glasgow; The Victoria Baths, Manchester [Winner of the Restoration TV series]; the Faenol Estate, North Wales; Speke Hall Merseyside, [The National Trust]; and Cragside Northumberland [The National Trust].